Please review our Annual Meeting Policies before registering.

 Live-tweeting often represents itself as a transcript of spoken words.
 Tweeters should be aware of the potential for misrepresentation, appropriation, and removal of context.
 It is important to attribute tweets with a speaker’s handle or full name (e.g. @handle:xxx); presenters’ handles may be found in the program book’s index of presenters.
 Retweeting and favoriting remove tweets from temporal sequence, so it is best to attribute individual tweets, rather than just the first in a sequence.

-AFS encourages 2021 annual meeting attendees to live tweet using #afsam21 and to share their Twitter handles.
+AFS encourages 2022 annual meeting attendees to live tweet using #afsam22 and to share their Twitter handles.

-Live virtual events will take place using Zoom Online Meetings; access will be password protected and limited to meeting registrants.
+Live virtual presentations, if any, will take place using Zoom Online Meetings; access will be password protected and limited to meeting registrants.

 Successful virtual presentations require some preparation in advance of the meeting: